Winds of Corruption

 This rapid expansion of renewables has revolutionised the country’s energy mix, with renewable sources accounting for 56% of all electricity production in 2024.

-This boom has attracted major international and domestic investors, creating battleground for energy giants, oil companies, international investment funds, and Gulf sovereign wealth funds, all vying for a stake in Spain’s renewable future.
+This boom has attracted major international and domestic investors, creating a battleground for energy giants, oil companies and international investment funds, all vying for a stake in Spain’s renewable future.

 Corruption Risks in the Spanish Renewables Sector

-Despite Spain's rise as a renewable energy powerhouse, the sector has not escaped association with a persistent issue affecting large infrastructure projects in the country – corruption.
+Despite Spain's rise as a renewable energy powerhouse, the sector remains tainted by a persistent issue affecting large infrastructure projects: corruption.

-In 2015, a report from Spain’s tax agency revealed evidence of commission payments made to expedite wind farm approvals in Castilla y León.
-Investigators estimated that around €110 million in bribes were involved, implicating both major electricity companies and shell firms set up to access public subsidies.
-The report also uncovered that some current and former regional officials held shares in newly created companies that quickly received wind energy subsidies, only to later sell them at significant profits.
+In 2015, a report from Spain’s tax agency revealed evidence of commission payments to expedite wind farm approvals in Castilla y León.
+Investigators estimated that €110 million in bribes were involved, implicating both major electricity companies and shell firms created to access public subsidies.
+The report also uncovered that some current and former regional officials held shares in newly formed companies that quickly received wind energy subsidies, only to later sell them at significant profits.

-These allegations of bribery and influence-peddling extend beyond electricity providers to intermediary firms and individuals within regional administrations, raising concerns over whether bribes have been used to fast-track approvals for renewable projects.
+These allegations raise concerns over whether bribes have been used to fast-track approvals for renewable projects.

-For foreign investors entering Spain’s renewables market, involvement in a corruption scandal presents substantial risks.
-Beyond the immediate financial implications of potential fines and legal entanglements, these allegations could tarnish a firm's reputation with a potential knock-on effect on a firm's operations elsewhere.
+For foreign investors entering Spain’s renewables market, involvement in a corruption scandal poses substantial risks.
+Beyond potential fines and legal entanglements, these allegations could damage a firm's reputation, with potential knock-on effects on its operations elsewhere.

-To guard against this from happening it is vital that companies have in place effective reputational due diligence programmes to understand the risks associated with their potential business partners.
+To prevent this from happening it is vital that companies have in place effective reputational due diligence programmes to understand the risks associated with their potential business partners.

 How Sagrada Due Diligence Can Help

-At Sagrada Due Diligence, we conduct discreet, targeted interviews with market sources as part of a comprehensive reputational due diligence screening service.
+At Sagrada Due Diligence, we conduct discreet, targeted interviews with professionals in the renewables sector as part of a comprehensive reputational due diligence screening service.

 Our goal is to evaluate the background, reputation, track record, character, and credibility of any potential business partner, whether an individual or entity.
 We provide nuanced, context-rich intelligence to ensure informed decision-making.